Timendus/chip-8-bad-apple/README.md

 That doesn't really make the perfectionist in me happy.
 So this idea too got scratched, leaving a potential 4000 byte improvement on the table.

+### Getting kinda desperate

+To be perfectly honest with you, I never expected this project to be quite as hard as it turned out to be.
+When I started it I expected to work on this for roughly the first week of the jam, and then move on to an actual game.

+At this point I had been spending much of my spare time (which, admittedly, is not all THAT much 😉) on this project for the whole month, and even though I "only" needed to get rid of the last 30.000 bytes or so (almost nothing, compared to when I started!)
+I didn't seem to make much progress anymore.
+To make matters worse, I only had a day or two left to wrap this thing up before the Octojam deadline, and I really didn't feel like releasing an incomplete video!

+So once again, it was time for drastic measures 😈

+First, I reduced the frame rate from 15 FPS to an awful 10 FPS.
+This resulted in a total size that was just 9867 bytes too large(!)

+Smelling the finish line, I tried reducing the number of bits that the Huffman codebook is allowed to use.
+I could previously shave off 1000 - 2000 bytes with this trick, but now that the overall size is reduced a lot, this only had an impact of a couple hundred bytes.

+So finally, sort of as a hack, I added an additional encoding step that just randomly throws away small changes in the diff.
+Because each frame tries very hard to reduce the leftover noise that the previous frame didn't clean up, these random mess-ups get removed over time and basically just introduce semi-random decoding noise.
+But noise that's a hell of a lot easier to compress!

+This finally brought the total size of the video down to something we can store!
+🎉

+I played with the parameters to the random diff reduction step and the Huffman codebook bits until I felt like I found the least bad trade-off.
+Time to submit v1.0 of this thing!
+We can always release an improved version later!